What is the difference between HCL and Optimized Enzymes

 In summary, HCL is a strong acid produced in the stomach, and its primary role is to create an acidic environment for digestion, activate pepsin, and protect against pathogens.
 Digestive enzymes, on the other hand, are specific proteins that facilitate the breakdown of various nutrients (carbohydrates, fats, and proteins) into simpler substances during digestion.
 While both HCL and digestive enzymes are essential for the digestive process, they serve different functions in the overall process of nutrient absorption and utilisation by the body.

-Please bear in mind that our HCL is not suitable or vegans or vegetarians.
+Please bear in mind that our HCL is not suitable for vegans or vegetarians.